 Open a Windows Live Movie Maker project or create a new one.
 Next, click the Home tab and locate the Share section.
 Click the OneDrive button found in this section.

 Next, you'll see a prompt asking you to choose a resolution for your movie.
 You can see the estimated file size below the resolutions.
 In this example, the recommended setting of 1280 x 720 HD video is the best.

 If you aren't signed in already, you'll be asked to sign in to your Microsoft account.
 If you don't have one, get one here.

 In the next window, you'll need to choose an album in your OneDrive where you'll upload your movie.
 You can choose an existing album, or upload the movie in a new one, by typing the name of the folder.

 After you choose your album, click Publish.
 Windows Live Movie Maker will upload your file.

 When it's done, you'll have the option to view it online.
 Click Watch online to open the video in your default web browser.

 In this screen, you can see the contents of the folder we just created.

 Click on your video's thumbnail to view it in an embedded player.

-SkyDrive doubles as a place to store your Windows Live Movie Maker 2011 videos and a platform for sharing your work.
-You'll get the most mileage if you have a lot of Windows Live contacts, but you can still use your SkyDrive to share with those who don't have Live IDs.
-Personally, I feel that SkyDrive gives you a bit more control than sites like YouTube.
-Microsoft seems to have less privacy issues than Google has had in the past, for what it’s worth.
-For more information on Windows Live Movie Maker 2011, check out some of our related articles below.
+OneDrive doubles as a place to store your Windows Live Movie Maker videos and a platform for sharing your work.
+You'll get the most mileage if you have a lot of contacts, but you can still use your OneDrive to share with those who don't have Microsoft accounts.
+For more information on Windows Live Movie Maker, check out some of our related articles below.